perebaj/jjhandbook/essays/techinterviews.md

 # Salary range

 Just put your salary range to the moon if you are in a comfortable situation, otherwise you are dumb.
 I'm saying that, because I did this move, based on the "market talk", and looking a step back, I was stupid.

+## Questions about the product/company

+- How do you make money?
+- How do people know about the product and how do you attract them?
+- How do you deal with the competition?

+## Questions about the engineering team

+- How do you deal with new demands?